 I got the photograph I wanted and put it on the front cover of a leaflet, which I produced and presented to the six major libraries in 2010, “The Real Avebury” ISBN 978-0-95533012-6-1.

-And the Major Standstill is upon us now, 2024-25.
+The northernmost moonrise is upon us now, in 2024-25.

 The southernmost moonset from the East Kennet long barrow, where the moon descends into an extensive valley, should also be worth photographing - Azimuth 220.